langhorst/goiki/README.md

 GOIKI
 =====

-Goiki is a Git+Markdown powered wiki.
+Goiki is a Git+Markdown powered wiki in a single executable.
 It incorpoates Markdown syntax for ease of writing and Git as a backend for content storage and revision history.
 Everything is embedded within the executable for ease of installation.
 Flexibility is provided with the use of custom templates and static content.

 What's the point?
 I wanted a wiki easily run on a Raspberry Pi with no external dependencies (well, other than Git).